Traditional Guiding vs. The Future of Guiding in Istanbul

 Guides are now playing a much more visible role in shaping travel experiences.
 Whether this has led to a completely new understanding of guiding is still up for debate, but one thing is certain: we’ve transitioned from agency-assigned guides to a search-based approach, diving even deeper into specialized niches — city tours, food tours, architecture tours, neighborhood experiences, photography tours, and so much more.

-Guiding today is tougher, more intricate, and more competitive — but it’s also more thrilling and more rewarding than ever.
+Guiding in Istanbul today is tougher, more intricate, and more competitive — but it’s also more thrilling and more rewarding than ever.

 How Price Competition Affected Guide Quality